cksystemsteaching/selfie/README.md

 pc==0x1016C(~6): beq t0,zero,6: t0==1(0x1),zero==0(0x0) |- pc==0x1016C -> pc==0x10170
 ```

 The `beq` instruction apparently sets the `pc` to `0x10170` which is the address of the first instruction that implements the `while` loop body.
 That sounds right!
+Just recall that the code in memory starts at address `0x10000`, not `0x0`.

 Nevertheless, let us complete comparison first.
 Here is the official RISC-V ISA specification of the `sltu` instruction: